Miscellaneous Items part two

 Many of those Greyhound Stadiums also encompassed Speedway Racing over a long period from 1928 - two years after the Greyhound stadiums were built - Wimbledon closed its doors for Speedway Racing in 2003.
 On that final night the turnstile takings were stolen!!!!.
 The last of the London speedway tracks.
 The A to Z says they closed in 2005 but I checked on google and the web site.

-Enough from me, it is 35c here at 6pm - must go and jump into the pool.
+Enough from me, it is 35celsius here at 6pm - must go and jump into the pool.

 Reg

-Enjoy the weather Reg it's raining here!
+Enjoy the weather Reg.
+It's raining here in England!
 A-Z uses Robert Bamford's "Homes of British Speedway" as a reference and he says Wimbledon closed 2005.
-Whom am I to disagree, I am just this sites webmaster and you are Mr Speedway. oo-er I am disagreeing with one of speedways big noises
+Whom am I to disagree, I am just this websites owner and you are Mr Speedway.
+Oo-er I am disagreeing with one of speedways big noises!

-Construction underway at the Greyhound track at Tahuma.
+Construction underway at the Greyhound track at Tahuma NZ.
 Ron Johnston at the controls of one of his earth moving machines.

 Ex Belle Vue rider Ron Johnston says: I operated two hydraulic chain diggers for 18 years doing all telecom work in the area on this Photo I was doing a chain trench round Tahuna Speedway track which had been closed down and dog racing took over.
 The trench was for the Hair for the dogs to chase.